pkivolowitz/asm_book/section_3/endian/README.md

 Please read the entirety of Gulliver's Travels keeping in mind how absolutely nasty Swift's portrayal of 18th century politics can be.
 You won't be disappointed.

-And no, the classic cartoon version, Max Fleischer's 1939 masterpiece, doesn't do the book justice.
+The classic cartoon version, Max Fleischer's 1939 masterpiece, doesn't do the book justice.

 ## How do the terms apply?